 e) Mentors and jury members will sign a non-disclosure agreement

 a.)
 Provided proof of principle; existence of promising research results or of critical knowledge/infrastructure; description of the way in which the results have so far been achieved (for example, naming of a precursor funding project); what can already be shown at this stage

 b.)
 Clear description of the product or service idea

 c.)
-Requirements and customer use, existing market interest (if applicable, LoI's)
+Customer need and benefit, existing market interest (if applicable, LoI's)

 d.)
 Application fields and market potential

 f.)
 Property rights (own patents and freedom to operate)

 g.)
 Description of further steps required to achieve marketability